In her early 20′s, Kayla found herself with a car, but no licence.

 The car was a cute purple Ford Festiva, a gift from an aunt.
 Kayla’s dad had nicknamed it “POG” (due to its numberplate and undeniable POG-ishness).

 But POG was mostly just sitting around until Kayla got her P’s, and Kayla had to ask people to drive him now and then just to keep him in good condition.

 Then Kayla heard about Car Next Door from a friend at work.

-Renting her car out seemed like a good way to get him driven regularly and save money; and the insurance and roadside assistance that came with the Car Next Door membership were a bonus.
+Renting her car out seemed like a good way to get him driven regularly and offset the cost of ownership.

 How Kayla “creates delight” for borrowers